VIDEO: Rio Rancho woman arrested for hitting woman with car

 Officer: What led up to that?

-Officers didn’t buy it and arrested Dodrill.
-According to the criminal complaint, police say she swung at the officers right before they cuffed her.
-She’s been charged with assault on a peace officer and aggravated battery.
+Dodrill also claimed the women beat her up, leaving her in a lot of pain.
+Officers then told her that the story didn’t match up to what the victims and witnesses said.
+Dodrill got impatient and tried to walk away.

+Officers refused to let her go and arrested her.
+She put up a fight, but eventually gave up and told officers the cuffs were causing her pain.

-She’s since been released from jail while her case is still pending.
-Online court records show she has no prior criminal history here in New Mexico.
+She was charged with assault on a peace officer and aggravated battery.
+Dodrill has since been released from jail and has no prior criminal history here in New Mexico.

-Dodrill is scheduled to appear in court this week for a plea hearing.
+Dodrill is expected to appear in court on Thursday for a plea hearing.